Transparency improves Governance

 Rather than repeat other material, we would like to reference some other articles and pull out some linkages and highlights.

-Scott Ambler and Per Kroll have an excellent series of articles, "Best practices for lean development governance"
+Scott Ambler and Per Kroll have written an excellent series of articles, "Best practices for lean development governance":

-Traditional governance often focuses on command-and-control strategies which strive to manage and direct development project teams in an explicit manner.
-Although this is a valid and effective strategy in some situations, for many organizations this approach is akin to herding cats -- you'll put a lot of work into the governance effort but achieve very little in practice.
 Lean governance focuses on collaborative strategies that strive to enable and motivate team members implicitly.
 For example, the traditional approach to coding guidelines would be to create them and then enforce their usage through formal inspections.
-The lean approach would be to write the guidelines collaboratively with your programmers, explain why it is important for everyone to adopt the guidelines, and then provide tooling and support to make it as easy as possible for developers to follow those guidelines.
-This lean governance approach is akin to leading cats; if you grab a piece of raw fish, cats will follow you wherever you want to go.
+The lean approach would be to write the guidelines collaboratively with your programmers, explain why it is important for everyone to adopt the guidelines, then provide tooling and support to make it as easy as possible for developers to follow those guidelines.
+This lean governance approach is akin to leading cats: if you’re holding a piece of raw fish, cats will follow you wherever you want to go.

-In our article Lean-Agile Traceability: Strategies and Solutions we addressed expanded on the trust and confidence mentioned above:
+In our article Lean-Agile Traceability: Strategies and Solutions we expanded on the trust and confidence mentioned above:

-• Trustworthy Transparency is more valuable than Tiresome Traceability
+• Trustworthy transparency is more valuable than tiresome traceability

-• Agile/Lean Methods do produce documentation (where it is appropriate) - but they don't produce it "by the yard" to sit on a shelf.
+• Agile/lean methods do produce documentation where it is appropriate, but they don't produce it "by the yard" to sit on a shelf.

-• Traceability should serve the purpose of transparency, visibility and status-accounting rather than being a goal in itself.
+• Traceability should serve the purpose of transparency, visibility and status-accounting rather than being a goal itself.

 About the author